Burj Attari

 Burj Attari is a town located in the Sheikhupura District of Punjab, Pakistan.
 Situated 14 km from Lahore and 12 km from Shahdara, it was established in 1200 AD.
-The town holds historical significance as the spiritual leader of the Sikhs, Baba Guru Nanak, is known to have traveled along the Noorewala road from Burj Attari.
+The town holds historical significance as the spiritual leader of the Sikhs, Baba Guru Nanak, is known to have traveled along the Noorewala road also called locally kachi sarak means old mud road from Burj Attari.

 The region is renowned for its agricultural output, with farmers specializing in a wide variety of crops.
 Among the most popular fruits cultivated are guavas, lychees, and strawberries, which flourish in the area's fertile soil.
 Additionally, local farmers grow a range of vegetables, including potatoes, cauliflower, brinjal, and pumpkins, along with numerous other crops.
 The cultivation of essential grains such as rice and wheat further enhances the area's reputation as an agricultural hub.

-Burj Attari is also known for its educated and accomplished residents.
-Notable figures from the village include Shafqat Mehmood Chohan, the President of the Bar Council, and Mian Muhammad Din, a retired official from the Railways Department who attained a 19th-grade rank.
-Many residents of the village have made significant contributions to various sectors of government service, holding prominent positions in the Army, Navy, Police, and other government departments, with several serving at high ranks.

-The village is characterized by its diversity, home to people from various castes, including Malik, Chohan, Bhatti, Jutt, Arian, Mughal, Rehmani and others.